CS/IT Gate Yearwise

 CS/IT Gate 2014 (Set 3)

-CS and IT GATE 2025 SET-1 Questions with Answer
+CS and IT Gate 2025 Set-1 Questions with Answer

-Ques 1 Algorithms
+Ques 1 GATE 2025 SET-1

 Let G be any undirected graph with positive edge weights, and T be a minimum spanning tree of G. For any two vertices, u and v, let d1(u,v) and d2(u,v) be the shortest distances between u and v in G and T, respectively.
 Which ONE of the options is CORRECT for all possible G, T, u and v?